MolBIFFM/diana/README.md

   }
 }
 ```
-The function used to combine distinct modification sites into protein-specific
+The average of distinct modification sites representing protein-specific
 measurements.
 The function is applied to ratios, not their binary logarithm.
 The default setting is `"maxabs"`, corresponding to the largest absolute
 measurement.
 Available settings are `"mean"`, `"median"`, `"mid-range"`,